Waiting on a Word

 It sucks that we can’t have do overs.
 This is our only January 7, 2013.
 Let’s imagine that tonight we will plug into the Happy Meter for our reading, and do whatever we can to get that meter up.
 For me, that means trying to live today with positivity, fearlessness, kindness and peace.

-2 thoughts on “The Happy Meter
+2 responses to “The Happy Meter”

-Leave a Reply
+Leave a comment